arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 ### watsonx.ai infusion intake form

+---

 ### Onboarding has been moved to new GitRepo
 https://github.ibm.com/NGP-TWC/watsonx-ai-onboarding/issues

-- Go to the new GitRepo and create new intake form with using `watsonx.ai infusion intake form` template
+- Go to new GitRepo and create new intake form with using `watsonx.ai infusion intake form` template
 - The approval process was not changed
+---